ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 #### Firmware Delivery Problem Summary

-Even with a robust firmware update system the following problems remain as given below:
+Even with a robust firmware update system, the following problems remain as given below:

 * How does the client applying the firmware update on the system know that the received firmware is not faulty or malicious?